algesten/xq/README.md

   `{a:p1,b:p2,...}` will result in an object with the resolved values bound to the same keys.
 Any promise failing will abort and reject with the error of that promise.
-For streams it ensures there is *a* pushed value, it becomes a point in time view of all viewed streams.
+For streams it ensures there is *a* pushed value, it keeps the first one received regardless of there being more.
 * **X.all(v)** same as `X(v).all()`.

 ### Filtering